webix-hub/docs/data/desktop/xml_markup_init.md

 ##Form {#XMLform}

-If placed in layout rows or cols, form can be inited with standard HTML tags. **Standalone form** not placed in layout requires tags with **x:** prefix.
+If placed in layout rows or cols, form can be initialized with standard HTML tags. **Standalone form** not placed in layout requires tags with **x:** prefix.

 ~~~xml
 <x:form id="log_form" width="300">